 - Gateway House In Media

 This daily column includes Gateway House’s Badi Soch – big thought – of the day’s foreign policy events.
-Today’s focus is on China’s desire for negotiations on the China-India Regional Trade Arrangement.
+Today’s focus is on Chinese investment in the disputed Great Renaissance Dam.

 This daily column includes Gateway House’s Badi Soch – big thought – of the day’s foreign policy events.
-Today’s focus is on the negative outlook S&P has kept in place for India’s sovereign credit rating.
+Today’s focus is on Washington' s phone and email spying programme-PRISM.